research hub

 Research focus: Climate change impacts and action; loss & damage; adaptation; climate governance; blue climate justice and equity.

-Institution: Uppsala University (UU)
+Institution: Uppsala University

 Title: From Large-Scale Circulation Metrics to Surface Extremes: Linking European Winter Temperature Extremes to Atmospheric Dynamics